 Chest radiographic features may vary depending on the presence and extent of a VSD or TGA.
 May demonstrate decreased pulmonary vascularity (i.e. oligaemic appearance).
 Cardiac size may be normal or enlarged.

 Usually the 1st line imaging modality in utero.
 It allows direct visualization of the anomaly.

 CT and MRI

-Allows direct visualization of anomaly and may typically show a fatty and/or muscular separation of the right atrium from the right ventricle.
+Allows direct visualization of the anomaly and may typically show a fatty and/or muscular separation of the right atrium from the right ventricle.
 Cine MRI can offer functional information in addition to anatomy.

 - 1. Fletcher BD, Jacobstein MD, Abramowsky CR et-al. Right atrioventricular valve atresia: anatomic evaluation with MR imaging.
 AJR Am J Roentgenol.
 1987;148 (4): 671-4.
 AJR Am J Roentgenol (abstract) - Pubmed citation